 Even before then, we've already seen plenty of indications that the grandmother is barely keeping it together.
-From losing her "screaming" early on to saying things "desperately" to eventually losing her voice, it seems as if she is paralyzed by fear.
-Perhaps she feels powerless to save anybody else – her calls after Bailey definitely broadcast a certain sense of powerlessness.
+From "screaming" early on to saying things "desperately" to eventually losing her voice, it seems as if she's paralyzed by fear.
+Perhaps she feels powerless to save anybody else—her calls after Bailey definitely broadcast a certain sense of powerlessness.

 Or perhaps some of her appeals to The Misfit's better nature are intended to save her family as well.
 She doesn't specifically beg for her own life for some time after the first "You wouldn't shoot a lady would you?" and responds to Bailey's being taken away with: "I know you're a good man," she said desperately.
 "You're not a bit common!"
 (98).
 At this point, she could be trying to change The Misfit's mind about Bailey.

 Although she talks about Jesus a lot with The Misfit, the grandmother certainly doesn't seem to be deeply religious.
 She never brings it up in the rest of the story, and only brings up Jesus when she hopes that it might help save her life.
 Her first appeal isn't a religious one; remember she begins with the "You're not from commonfolk!" business.